PalmaErrico/WebAppKPI/README.md

 5. API Functionality:

-- Endpoints to retrieve model data
+- Endpoints to retrieve model data (/api/models)

-- Endpoints to update model metrics
+- Endpoints to update model metrics (/api/update_model)

-- Data management through JSON files
+- Data managed in memory for optimal performance

 The application is designed to provide a clear and comparative view of the performance of the two machine learning approaches (centralized vs. federated) on the MNIST dataset, with a particular focus on visualizing key performance metrics.